 - Dental: Children can be covered until reaching the end of the month of their 26th birthday; IRS dependency is not required.

 - Critical Care Insurance: Children are automatically covered at 25 percent of the insured amount until reaching the age of 26; IRS dependency is not required.

 - Hyatt Legal: Dependent child (as defined by the IRS) can be covered until reaching the age of 26.

-The child of your same-sex domestic partner.
-To cover the child of your SSDP, you must cover your SSDP on your insurance.
-(See eligibility rules for same sex domestic partners)
+- The child of your SSDP.
+(To cover the child of your SSDP, you must cover your SSDP on your insurance plan.)

-Children who are physically or mentally incapable of self-support as determined by Anthem may continue on your Purdue coverage beyond the normal age limit if the disability continues and the child remains unmarried.
-The child must already be covered under the plan.
-You may be asked to provide certification of the child's disability annually.
-Documentation must be on file prior to child reaching the limiting age.
+Children who are physically or mentally incapable of self-support as determined by Anthem may continue on your Purdue health plan coverage beyond the normal age limit if the disability continues and the child remains unmarried.
+The child must already be covered under the plan and documentation must be on file within 30 days of issue date.

 Documentation should be uploaded in the EBS portal.